Scriptwritng and Academic CV for James Fitzmaurice

 Fitzmaurice Filmography on Film Freeway

-I am Emeritus Professor of English at Northern Arizona University and Honorary Fellow in English at the University of Sheffield.
-I was Director of Distance Learning for the School of English at Sheffield from January of 2006 to August of 2014, but am now generally retired.
+I am Emeritus Professor of English at Northern Arizona University and Honorary Research Fellow at the University of Sheffield.
+I was Director of Distance Learning for English at Sheffield from January of 2006 to August of 2014, but am now generally retired.

 My present research focuses on connections between the visual arts and Margaret Cavendish’s poetry, fiction, and drama.
 My sense of visual arts is derived from research into painting, prints, and drawings that were available for Cavendish to see when she lived in Antwerp during the 1650s and in England in the 1660s.
 She thought of herself as a woman who painted in words and sometimes commented on art as it was collected for and displayed in country houses.
 She and her husband wrote within (and against) traditions of the representation of art and country houses found in the writings of William Shakespeare and Ben Jonson.